If it is not safe for you, it is not safe for your pet! Take all your beloved family members with you when you leave.

 Evacuation Equipment and Supplies

 - A portable carrier in which the animal can easily move around.
+Be sure to write your pet's name, your name and contact information on your pet's carrier.
 Since the pet may have to live in the crate for several days, it is important that the crate be large enough for the pet to be able to stand, stretch, and turn around.
 For cats, the crate must be able to hold a small litter box and still leave room for the cat to move around.

-- A supply of the pet's regular medications, such as heartworm medicine and flea prevention products.
+- A supply of the pet's regular medications, including heartworm medicine and flea prevention products.

 - Up-to-date health records, including vaccination history.
 Many veterinary clinics or kennels will not board dogs and cats without proof of vaccinations.
 Without that proof you may have to pay for the animal to be re-vaccinated.